Rose Philippine Duchesne: Kansas

-Slavery
+Slaveholding

-Like many of this period in American history (see List of slave owners) some of the Sisters in America bought and sold enslaved people, which surprised Duchesne when she arrived, as by that time slavery in France had been outlawed.
-According to Rachel L. Swarns, writing in the New York Times “In spite of my repugnance for having Negro slaves, we may be obliged to purchase some,” Rose Philippine Duchesne, who established the Society of the Sacred Heart in the United States, wrote in 1822.
-A year later, the Sacred Heart sisters in Grand Coteau purchased their first person, an enslaved man named Frank Hawkins, for $550."
-According to the Society of the Sacred Heart, Xavier Murphy also purchased the rest of Mr. Hawkins' family members from their former owners for purposes of family reunification.
-Upon discovering Duchesne's links to slavery, Digby Stuart College, one of the constituent Colleges of the University of Roehampton which was founded by the Sisters of the Sacred Heart, renamed the Duchesne Building after Nelson Mandela.
+Like many during this period in American history (see List of slave owners), some of the Sisters in America bought and sold enslaved people.
+This surprised Duchesne when she arrived, as by that time slavery in France had been outlawed.
+According to Rachel L. Swarns, Duchesne wrote in 1822: “In spite of my repugnance for having Negro slaves, we may be obliged to purchase some.”
+A year later, the Sacred Heart Sisters in Grand Coteau purchased their first person, an enslaved man named Frank Hawkins, for $550."
+According to the Society of the Sacred Heart, Xavier Murphy also purchased the rest of Hawkins' family members from their former owners for purposes of family reunification.

+Rose herself was given a slave by Bishop Louis DuBourg around 1821 or 1822.
+Upon discovering Duchesne's links to slavery, the University of Roehampton's Digby Stuart College, which was founded by the Sisters of the Sacred Heart, renamed the Duchesne Building after Nelson Mandela in 2018.

 Death

-In 1842, after a year among the Potawatomi, it was clear that Duchesne's health could not sustain the regime of village life, and she returned to St Charles.
+In 1842, after a year among the Potawatomi, it was clear that Duchesne's health could not sustain the regime of village life, and she returned to Saint Charles.
 She spent the last decade of her life living there in a tiny room under a stairway near the chapel in solitude and prayer.
 Toward the end of her life, she was alone, going blind, feeble, and yearned for letters from Barat.
 She wrote, "I live now in solitude and am able to use my time reflecting on the past and preparing for death.
 I cannot put away the thought of the Indians and in my ambition I fly to the Rockies".
 She died on November 18, 1852, aged 83.

 Veneration

 Initially buried in the convent cemetery, Duchesne's remains were exhumed three years later and intact.
 She was then reburied in a crypt within a small shrine on the convent grounds.
-The cause for Duchesne's canonization was introduced in 1895.
-She was declared Venerable in 1909 by Pope Pius X and was beatified by Pope Pius XII in 1940.
+The cause for Duchesne's canonization was introduced in 1895, and she was declared Venerable in 1909 by Pope Pius X. Duchesne was beatified by Pope Pius XII on May 12, 1940, and the cause for her canonization was opened on April 9, 1943.
 The Holy See ordered in 1951 that she be buried more suitably.
-Construction was begun on a larger shrine, and her remains were moved there on June 13 of the following year.Photos of the Shrine Pope John Paul II canonized her on July 3, 1988.
+Construction was begun on a larger shrine, and her remains were moved there on June 13 of the following year.
+Pope John Paul II canonized her on July 3, 1988.